Hindustani verbs: Ergativity and light verbs

 Hindustani is an aspectually split ergative language, with the ergative case marker, -ne, appearing on the subject of the transitive perfective clauses.
 A standard ergative construction is shown below — the verb is a transitive perfective participle, the subject carries the ergative case marker -ne, the object is unmarked and the participle agrees in gender with the object.

-The light verb construction exemplified in (b) above has been has been studied extensively in Hindi linguistics.
-It is a two-verb sequence (referred to here as V1–v2) [bec = V1, lī = v2 ] in which the first verb (V1) is morphologically the bare stem and the second verb (v2) carries the usual clausal inflection.
-The V1 functions as the main verb, providing the bulk of meaning/thematic information, and the v2 is ‘‘relatively’’ light.
-This ‘‘light’’ v2 does provide certain subtle semantic information, mostly (though not entirely) aspectual/directional in nature.
+The light verb construction exemplified in (b) above has been studied extensively in Hindi linguistics.
+It is a two-verb sequence (referred to here as V1–v2) [bec = V1, dī = v2 ] in which the first verb (V1) is morphologically the bare stem and the second verb (v2) carries the usual clausal inflection.
+The V1 functions as the main verb, providing the bulk of meaning/thematic information, and the v2 is "relatively" light.
+This "light" v2 does provide certain subtle semantic information, mostly (though not entirely) aspectual/directional in nature.